aws-samples/genai-llm-cpu-sagemaker/README.md

 | inference.sagemaker_model_name | SageMaker endpoint name for model inference | llama-2-7b-chat |
 | inference.instance_type | Instance type used for SageMaker Endpoint | "ml.c7g.8xlarge" for ARM platform or "ml.g5.xlarge" for AMD platform |

+At the moment the only supported options are ARM-based inference on Amazon Graviton processors and AMD-based inference for CUDA-based GPUs (G5 are highly recommended).
+For GPU inference we do not support weights sharding across multiple GPU cards.

 ### Architecture

 ![architecture diagram](images/project-architecture-diagram.jpg)